How to Have an Authentic Cook Islander Experience© CookIslandsPocketGuide.com

 More Ways to Experience the Cook Islands Culture

-While we’ve gone through some of the most authentic Cook Islander experiences, there are a lot more cultural activities that you could be getting up to.
-Although the activities we list below are more catered to tourists, they still derive from important aspects of the Cook Islands culture and are well worth seeking out if you have the time.
+While we’ve explored some of the most authentic Cook Islander experiences, there are many more cultural activities to enjoy.
+Although the activities listed below are more geared towards tourists, they still draw from important aspects of Cook Islands culture and are well worth seeking out if you have the time.

 More Cook Islander experiences include: